mehran-khursheed/talent-flow/README.md

 ---
 ##  Key Technical Decisions

+### State Management: Context API + Custom Hooks
+- We chose React Context with custom hooks over Redux for its **optimal complexity-to-benefit ratio**.
+This architecture provides clean separation of concerns with feature-specific contexts (Jobs, Candidates, Assessments) while    avoiding unnecessary boilerplate.
+The app's clear domain boundaries and moderate state complexity make this approach both sufficient and superior for maintainability.
 - Custom React Hooks instead of Redux for simpler state management as per requirement
 - Component composition over complex prop drilling
 - Separation of concerns with hooks handling logic and components handling UI